Esri/arcgis-maps-sdk-kotlin-toolkit/microapps/PopupApp/README.md

 The application provides a map viewer, which invokes the form when GeoElements are tapped.

-For more information on the `Popup` component and how it works, see it's [Readme](../../toolkit/popup/README.md).
+For more information on the `Popup` component and how it works, see its [Readme](../../toolkit/popup/README.md).